The Mausoleum at Halicarnassus: A Glimpse into One of the 7 Wonders

 This “huge” sign in a small alley was the only indication we were approaching the Mausoleum.

-After a few minutes of walking up the streets of this little coastal city, there it was: the great Mausoleum.
-Well, it’s basically a walled field full of stones and a mini museum.
-Not much stands.
-Uhm, nothing stands.
+After a few minutes of walking through the winding streets of this quaint coastal city, we arrived at the site of the great Mausoleum.
+Or rather, what’s left of it—a walled field scattered with stones and a small museum.
+Not much remains.
+Actually, nothing stands.
 But I was there.
-This is the place of which so many stories were written and I’ve read of so many times.
+Standing in the very place I’d read about countless times, the site of one of the Seven Wonders of the Ancient World.

 The great Mausoleum, that once stood 40 meters tall and 125 wide is now a pile of rocks.